BA

 print and support media, direct marketing, sales

-promotions, PR and publicity, Internet marketing
+promotions, PR and publicity, Internet marketing,

-Social Media and Mobile Media Advertising.
+Social Media, and Mobile Media Advertising.

 This course discusses fundamental concepts,

-principles and rules of law that apply to
+principles and rules of law that apply to business

-business transactions.
-It includes the function
+transactions.
+It includes the function and operation

-and operation of the courts, business crimes,
+of the courts, business crimes, torts, contract law,

-application of the Uniform Commercial Code
+Uniform Commercial Code to business activities.

-to business activities.
-It draws attention to the
+It draws attention to the legal aspects of business

-legal aspects of business and aims to develop an
+and aims to develop an understanding of the main

-and company law vital for the success of any
+principles of contract and company law vital for

 Year 3